This recipe is my all time favorite fall squash recipe. It’s this roasted butternut squash & red onion soup.

 - Salt & pepper

-Place the butternut squash and chopped onions on a cookie sheet and drizzle 2 tbsp olive oil and mix together and spread on the cookie sheet.
-Sprinkle salt and pepper.
-Place in oven and cook for 30 minutes until the squash is cooked through and tender.
+- Place the butternut squash, chopped onions and garlic cloves on a cookie sheet and drizzle 2 tbsp olive oil, salt and pepper and mix together and spread on the cookie sheet.
+Place in oven and cook for 30-45 minutes until the squash is cooked through and tender.
 Toss around half way through to prevent the vegetables from sticking to the pan.

-In a pot heat 1 tbsp olive oil and sauté crushed garlic.
-Add the roasted vegetables.
-Add 1 tsp thyme or any herbs of your choice.
-Add 4-5 cups vegetable broth or 1 carton broth and cook for 10 minutes until all the soup comes to a slow boil.
+- In a pot add the roasted vegetables, brown sugar, and 4-5 cups vegetable broth or waterand cook for 5 minutes until all the soup comes to a slow boil.

-Cook’s Notes: If you prefer your soup chunky, you can skip the blending process and just add cream and serve.
+- Cook’s Notes: If you prefer your soup chunky, you can skip the blending process and just add cream and serve.
 This will make a soup that has chunks of sweet butternut squash and caramelized onions in a creamy broth.
-You can also choose to skip the cream completely and serve the soup in it’s own broth.
+You can also choose to skip the cream completely and serve the soup in it’s own broth as well.